-The Summit County Open Space and Trails Department acquires lands to protect the scenic beauty, natural habitat, backcountry character and recreational opportunities of Summit County.
+Open Space and Trails acquires lands to protect the scenic beauty, natural habitat, backcountry character and recreational opportunities of Summit County.
 Properties acquired by Summit County as open space are managed to protect their natural resource values while allowing for sustainable access and use.

-The open space protection program is funded through property tax mill levies approved by Summit County voters in 1993, 1999, 2003 and 2008.
+Open space acquisitions are funded through property tax mill levies approved by Summit County voters in 1993, 1999, 2003 and 2008.
 The Summit County Open Space Protection Plan - the guiding document for the program - was approved in late 1996.

 The program has leveraged its funds at a 3:1 ratio with contributions from Great Outdoors Colorado, partnerships with towns and donations from private landowners.
 In other words, every $1 of open space funding has protected $3 worth of land.
 Landowners are paid fair market value for their properties, ensuring efficient use of public funds and fair compensation to property owners.